 • Skin temperature

 - Keep saturations within acceptable limits (as per cardiology team).
-Report immediately any changes in baseline levels to registrar/NS-ANP
+Report immediately any changes in baseline levels to registrar/NS-ANP/NP.

 - Maintain ventilation as per orders.

-- Aim to discontinue sedation and extubate if clinically appropriate.
+- Discontinue sedation and aim to extubate as soon as clinically appropriate.

 - Review prostin infusion (as per cardiology team).